 It might be tempting or even feel that it will make you seem more eager for the role, but keep it professional and speak pragmatically about your previous/current employer.
 Companies are looking for potential employees who are conflict-free and able to overcome different situations.
 Try to focus on what you’ve learned and gained from your previous employment situations.

-Plan your schedule to be 10 to 15 minutes early – traffic, roadworks and unexpected situations can happen, so add a bit of fat to your timeline to avoid getting stressed right before your interview.
+Plan your schedule to be 10 to 15 minutes early – traffic, roadwork, and unexpected situations can happen, so allow more travel time to avoid getting stressed right before your interview.
 Also note, arriving too early can be an inconvenience to the person you’re meeting with, so arrive ready for the interview 5 to 10 mins prior.

 Whatever you do, don’t be late!
 Even if you arrive just on time but have been rushing, you’ll be flustered and distracted.
 You want to put your best foot forward, so being late is a big red flag for hiring managers.